kazeburo/Monoceros/README.md

 ## \--min-reqs-per-child=\#

 if set, randomizes the number of requests handled by a single worker process between the value and that supplied by `--max-reqs-per-chlid` (default: none)

+## \--max-keepalive-reqs=\#

+max. number of requests allowed per single persistent connection.
+If set to one, persistent connections are disabled (default: 100)

 ## \--max-keepalive-connection=\#